pranshu30/hackerearth_mcchallenge2/README.md

-# hackerearth_mcchallenge2
+# Hackerearth_mcchallenge2

 https://www.hackerearth.com/problem/machine-learning/funding-successful-projects/

-Create and add data in folder.

-Result: Submission file in .csv with output
+Use python file to get the prediction in .csv format.